savi-nawo/Data-Warehouse-ETL-Project/README.md

 ---

-## 📈 Reporting & OLAP Support

-Though not implemented in detail in this phase, the model supports future expansion via:
-- **SSAS Cubes** (for rollups, KPIs, drill-downs)
-- **Power BI Dashboards** (for hospital analytics)
-- **Excel PivotTables** (for ad hoc insights)

----

 ## 📜 License

-This project is created for academic demonstration purposes and portfolio development.
+This project is created for academic demonstration purposes.
 Reuse permitted with attribution.

 ---